Skip to main content

 LDAP actions (Sync all users, Sync changed users, Remove imported users, Delete LDAP) | IOMETELDAP actions (Sync all users, Sync changed users, Remove imported users, Delete LDAP) | IOMETE

-Clicking the Sync all users button in IOMETE makes sure that all user information from your LDAP server gets updated and matched with IOMETE's user database.
-This includes usernames, emails, group memberships, and other details.
+Clicking the Sync all users and groups button ensures that all user and group data from your LDAP server is synchronized with the IOMETE user and group database.
+This includes updating usernames, emails, group memberships, and any other user and group details.

 Delete LDAP